North Dakota Judgment Collection

 What is the per-dependent reduction, and is it automatic?

-What counts as disposable earnings?
+What counts as earnings and disposable earnings in North Dakota?

 Is there a minimum income that cannot be garnished?